How to apply

 - If you are a current MET Level 3 student and will only apply to the MET and no other universities or colleges, you can use our short Progression Promise application form

-- If you would like to apply to other universities/colleges as well as the MET, or if you are an international applicant, please apply through UCAS (the Universities and Colleges Admissions Service) at ucas.ac.uk.
+- If you would like to apply to other universities/colleges as well as the MET, please apply through UCAS (the Universities and Colleges Admissions Service) at ucas.ac.uk.
 UCAS will allow you to send your application to up to five universities.
 If you are currently at school or college, please ask your tutor for advice and a reference.

 If you have any questions about the application process please contact us on: